A link to a pdf copy of the policy is provided by clicking on the policy heading within the drop down box.

 Parenting becomes a safeguarding concern when the repeated lack of supervision, boundaries, basic care or medical treatment places the child(ren) in situations of risk or harm.

 In situations where parents struggle with tasks such as setting boundaries and providing appropriate supervision, timely interventions can make drastic changes to the wellbeing and life experiences of the child(ren) without the requirement for a social work assessment or plan being in place.

 As a school we will support parents in understanding the parenting role and provide them with strategies to make a difference by:

-The school operates a separate safer recruitment process as part of the school’s Recruitment Policy.
+The school operates a separate safer recruitment process.
 On all recruitment panels there is at least one member who has undertaken safer recruitment training.

 The DSL or their deputy will provide all new staff with training to enable them to both fulfil their role and also to understand the child protection policy, the safeguarding policy, the staff behaviour policy/code of conduct, and part one of Keeping Children Safe in Education.